 The tires and rims that came with your motorcycle were designed to match the performance capabilities and to provide the best combination of handling, braking, and comfort.
 Other tires, rims, sizes, and combinations may not be appropriate.
-Refer to page 7-19 for tire specifications and more information on replacing your tires.
+See page 7-17 for tire specifications and for information on servicing and replacing your tires.